dbraun31/nhi-experiments/README.md

 This repository contains all the code and analysis scripts for experiments run in the NHI Visualization Lab in Fall 2021.

+These experiments were programmed in [PsychoPy](https://www.psychopy.org) for in lab data collection.
+A sample experiment can be found by navigating in this repository to `./visual-search/experiments/production/exp1/visual-search_exp1.psyexp`.

 See [here](https://davebraun.net/nhi-experiments/visual-search/experiments/analysis) for a summary of analyses.